bittricky/rpgs/README.md

 ## Geographic and Cultural Reach

-LitRPG’s readership is genuinely **global**, with significant clusters that reflect distinct cultural and regional interests:
+LitRPG's readership is genuinely **global**, with significant clusters that reflect distinct cultural and regional interests:

 ### 1. **Russia & Eastern Europe**